 Get tips for booking and riding the Tiburon Ferry, another one of the popular San Francisco ferries.
 Tiburon is a great day or afternoon trip from the city.

 If you have plenty of time, I’d recommend taking a cruise over to Tiburon for a few hours.
 You can do a little shopping and grab some lunch along the water.
 On a beautiful San Francisco day, this is a very popular destination as they have a few large restaurants along the water for lunch.

 There are several San Francisco ferries a day to and from this gorgeous waterfront town.
-All of the ferries for this destination are managed by the Blue and Gold Fleet Company.
+All of the ferries for this destination are managed by Golden Gate Transit.

-The standard Tiburon Ferry only picks up at Pier 41 in Fisherman's Wharf.
+The standard Tiburon Ferry only picks up at the Ferry Building.

 I’d highly recommend that you arrive for the cruise at least 15 minutes before departure.
 The departure time listed is the time it pushes back from the dock.
 If you happen to arrive right on time, you will probably miss it as they close the doors a few minutes before departure.

 I’d also recommend that you bring along a jacket or some warm layers (find more tips for dressing for the cool SF weather).
 It is a chilly ride along the bay, especially in the winter and spring months, so you’ll need a few additional pieces of clothing to stay warm.

 You will also ride past Belvedere Island, the home of some of the most expensive properties in the US.
 On the way back, you’ll get breathtaking views of the San Francisco skyline.